JulianKemmerer/PipelineC/docs/pypeline_sim_DESIGN.md

   machinery `pypeline_sim.py` uses per clock cycle (see `sim_call` above).
 Model side effects still multi-fire during convergence in both layers — keep model bodies side-effect-free or check `_sim_converging`.
+- **A stateful `hw_func` called more than once from the same source line inside an unrolled `for`/`while` loop shares ONE register bank across all those calls in native sim, but gets an independent bank per unrolled call site in real hardware.** Loops themselves just run as plain Python here — native sim never touches PY_TO_LOGIC's elaborator, so `loop_instance_prefix`'s `FOR_<var>_ITER_<n>_` naming plays no role in sim at all — so nothing distinguishes one unrolled call site from another: instance identity is `_sim_inst_stack`'s
+  `(fn.__qualname__, call_loc)` (`pypeline.py`), and `call_loc` is the call's *source
+  location*, not its iteration ordinal — every call from one `for`-loop line shares one `call_loc`, hence one `_sim_reg_state` key.
+With calls chained within a cycle (one call's output feeding the next call's input, both updating the same accumulator), this is not just an internal-bookkeeping difference: native sim's shared register (reads always see the value committed at the *last* clock edge, never a same-cycle write — see the buffered-write discipline above — so every call within a cycle reads identically, and the last call's write simply overwrites the others', last-write-wins) can settle into a steady state real hardware's independent registers never reach.
+Confirmed via `pypeline_sim_debug.py` (`sim_loop_reg_state_known_issue.py`, `src/tests/pypeline_tests/known_issues_tests.py`): native sim's shared counter sticks at a constant value while the equivalent hardware's two independent registers keep diverging, cycle-print output MISMATCHing from cycle 2 on.
+Not fixed — no attempt is made to give native sim a per-ordinal instance-stack component, since that would mean AST-rewriting every loop body that might contain a stateful call (today's `_build_reg_sim_func` rewrite triggers per-*function*, not per-loop) for a divergence that only bites a call chained within one cycle, not the far more common "N independent counters with no cross-call dependency" shape (where the two engines already agree, by the same reasoning that makes the shared register's value trajectory match an independent one when nothing chains through it mid-cycle).

 ---